How Quarterly Business Review Generator Compiles QBR Data

 Every metric is ITP-measured.
 The Quarterly Business Review Generator pre-aggregates your Pipedrive data and produces a 7-section executive QBR with strategic recommendations at $0.155/run — the lowest cost-per-run in the catalog.

 To put this in context, consider the manual alternative.
-A skilled team member performing the same work manually costs $50–75/hour at a fully loaded rate (salary, benefits, tools, overhead).
-If the manual version of this workflow takes 20–40 minutes per cycle, that is $17–50 per execution in human labor.
+A skilled team member performing the same work manually costs $50–75/hour for a sales ops analyst at a fully loaded rate (salary, benefits, tools, overhead).
+If the manual version of this workflow takes 2–4 hours per cycle, the per-execution cost in human labor is significant.
 The blueprint executes the same pipeline for a fraction of that cost, with consistent quality and zero fatigue degradation.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is <$1/month (quarterly cadence), depending on your usage volume and plan tiers.